 What’s one piece of advice you would give future Launch Fishers fellows?

 One piece of advice I would give to future Launch Fishers fellows would be to examine your skillset before the program and after the program, at the end of the summer.
 You won’t believe how much you grow within your mindset and attitude.
 However, in order to grow, you really have to engage and give yourself the opportunity to fully experience the program.
 It is also important to remember that you shouldn’t compare your growth to someone else’s because everyone has different skillsets and experiences.
 And of course, remember to have fun!

 What are your plans after graduation?

 I am attending Indiana University this fall to study Marketing and Management at the Kelley School of Business.

 To learn more about the Launch Fishers High School Fellowship program, visit the Launch Fishers website for more information.

 Grace Gerig has lived in Fishers her entire life and graduated from Hamilton Southeastern High School in 2020.
-A junior at Purdue University, Grace is studying Public Relations and Strategic Communication, minoring in Political Science and Human Resource Management, and pursuing a Collaborative Leadership Certificate.
-At Purdue, Grace is involved with Boiler Communication, a student-run Public Relations agency, and serves as an Account Executive on their leadership team.
+At Purdue University, Grace is studying Public Relations and Strategic Communication, minoring in Political Science and Human Resource Management, and pursuing a Collaborative Leadership Certificate.
+Grace is involved with Boiler Communication, a student-run Public Relations agency, and serves as an Account Executive on their leadership team.
 Grace was a 2-year member of the nationally recognized Purdue Dance Team and enjoys teaching dance and choreographing routines.
 She is also involved with her sorority, Zeta Tau Alpha, and manages her chapter’s Instagram.
 On weekends, Grace likes to work out in the morning at the F45 Fishers/Geist location, grab a Dunkin iced coffee, and sit with her family on their back porch.
 Follow her on Instagram and LinkedIn.